Kyczan/.cfg/README.md

 Runs every time when bash starts (new terminal window is spawn).
 Loads aliases and creates custom prompt line:

 ![prompt](./.setup/scrots/prompt.png)

+### .inputrc

+This file defines how bash should work.
+Instead of using Emacs shortcuts it uses vim keys to navigate through bash prompt.
+Default there is enabled `insert` mode.
+To switch to `command` mode use `Esc` key.
+To distinguish modes there are two types of cursor.
+For `insert` mode bar/pipe `|` and for `command` mode block `█`

 ### .vimrc